Mohammad Al Gaz

-Mohammad Abdallah Al Gaz (c.
+Mohamed Abdallah AlGaz (c.
 1920 – April 12, 2016) (محمد عبدالله القاز الفلاسي), was a financier, developer, diplomat, central banker and philanthropist in the early years of the United Arab Emirates.
-Al Gaz became a member of Dubai’s first generation of market-making investors and developers in the 1950s through his famous partnership with Juma al Majid.
+AlGaz became a member of Dubai’s first generation of market-making investors and developers in the 1950s through his famous partnership with Juma al Majid.

-While a notable statesman and business magnate, Al Gaz is widely regarded as a pioneering figure in the history of philanthropy in the United Arab Emirates, with most of his lifetime achievements stemming from generous contributions made to establish various charitable endowments, including some funds that would go on to establish the Beit AlKheir charity, which was the first formalized charitable institution in Dubai.
+While a notable statesman and business magnate, AlGaz is widely regarded as a pioneering figure in the history of philanthropy in the United Arab Emirates, with most of his lifetime achievements stemming from generous contributions made to establish various charitable endowments, including some funds that would go on to establish the Beit AlKheir charity, which was the first formalized charitable institution in Dubai.

 Sheikh Zayed of Abu Dhabi, Sheikh Rashid of Dubai, and Mohammad Al Gaz shortly after Unification.

 Early life

-Al Gaz was born in Al Dhagaya, Deira in 1920 to a modest family.
-His father, Abdulla Mohamed AlFalasi, died unexpectedly when Al Gaz had barely reached adolescence.
+AlGaz was born in Al Dhagaya, Deira in 1920 to a modest family.
+His father, Abdulla Mohamed AlFalasi, died unexpectedly when AlGaz had barely reached adolescence.
 Despite this, his mother enrolled him in the illustrious Al Ahmadiya School to study under notable theologians such as Sheikh Mohamed Nour AlMuhairi.

 During World War II, Dubai was struck with a famine that caused many families to seek refuge in neighboring areas.
-Escaping this, Al Gaz settled temporarily in Bahrain with his family while finding employment in Dammam as a carpenter.
-Al Gaz used his earnings as a carpenter to start a commodity trading operation as the war neared an end.
+Escaping this, AlGaz settled temporarily in Bahrain with his family while finding employment in Dammam as a carpenter.
+AlGaz used his earnings as a carpenter to start a commodity trading operation as the war neared an end.
 Specifically, he would export various goods such as dried lemons, textiles, and other general goods, from Bahrain and Kuwait to Dubai.

-Emerging as an enterprising trader in textiles and commodities between markets in the Middle East, Al Gaz entered the historic Switzerland-Dubai-India gold trade in the 1950s after recruiting and partnering with his then-grocer and friend, Juma Al Majid.
-This partnership would establish the famous Mohamed & Juma Al Majid company, which owned significant exclusive distributor rights over critical consumer appliances and electronics and automobiles.
+Emerging as a trader in textiles and commodities between markets in the Middle East, AlGaz entered the Switzerland-Dubai-India gold trade in the 1950s after recruiting and partnering with his then-grocer and friend, Juma Al Majid.
+This partnership would establish the Mohamed & Juma Al Majid company, which owned exclusive distributor rights over consumer appliances and electronics and automobiles.

 Career

-Mohammad Al Gaz, with the young Sheikh Mohammad bin Rashid on his right and Mahdi Al Tajir followed by Sheikh Maktoum bin Rashid on his left.
+Mohammad AlGaz, with the young Sheikh Mohammad bin Rashid on his right and Mahdi Al Tajir followed by Sheikh Maktoum bin Rashid on his left.